 The goal is to allow you to retain your natural tooth by creating a healthy and more stable environment for it.

 It starts with identifying which teeth would benefit from the procedure.
 There are a number of ways to pinpoint at-risk teeth.
 The gum might be swollen and red around the tooth, for example.
 It might bleed easily when probed.
-Dr. Fuentes also measures the pocket around the tooth to see how deep it is.
+Dr. Fuentes and Dr. Peterson also measure the pocket around the tooth to see how deep it is.